Jonahbui/fender-web-app/README.md

 ## Development Notes
 - Set indentation to 2 spaces for consistency
 - Run the following to shutdown the rails application
+- Ensure all files have the UNIX file endings, LF, or else you may not be able to start the application
 ```
 docker-compose down
 ```